The Beauty of Distortion: How Imperfection Creates Meaning

 • less stress reactivity,

-• Higher eudaimonic well-being (meaning/purpose, doing good for others, connectedness) was associated with down-regulation of a gene-expression profile known as the “conserved transcriptional response to adversity” (CTRA) — i.e., lower expression of pro-inflammatory genes and higher expression of antiviral/antibody genes.
+• Higher eudaimonic well-being (meaning and purpose, doing good for others, feeling connected) was linked to lower activity in a gene expression profile called the “conserved transcriptional response to adversity” (CTRA).
+This means there was less expression of pro-inflammatory genes and more expression of antibody genes.

 Meaning often comes from: